 It is different when ROS increase excessively, and this condition may occur when something is wrong and the excess of free radicals occurs before the start of training.
 In this case, free radicals stay high for a long time after the end of training, and this makes the concerns mentioned in the initial part of this text become real.
 In this situation, you can theoretically get sport and health benefits from moderate doses of antioxidants, when we manage to bring ROS and RNS levels to the optimum.
 Additionally, interesting information is that the level of ROS required to lower muscle performance is probably lower than the level that would hinder muscle adaptation.

-In conclusion, supplementation with antioxidants especially in the training area may not be the optimal choice.
+supplementation with antioxidants especially in the training area may not be the optimal choice.
 Of course, they can not be completely crossed out, as they can be justified in certain cases, although moderation and avoidance of preventive supplementation, without clear indications, are indicated.

 Troy L. Merry and Michael Ristow For antioxidant supplements interfere with skeletal muscle adaptation to exercise training?